 Transplanting involves moving a young plant into a larger pot or directly into the ground to give it more space and nutrients.

-Why transplant young seedlings?
+Why transplant young plants?

-Transplanting is essential to:
+Transplanting is essential for:

 What happens if you don't transplant?

-- Roots lack space and become tangled.
+- The roots lack space and become tangled.

 - They become more susceptible to diseases and moisture.

-Essential tools for successful plant transplanting
+Essential tools for transplanting plants

-For potting up
+For potting

 - Larger pots, with drainage holes at the bottom.

-- Light, well-draining potting compost.
+- Light and well-draining compost.

-- Clay pebbles (if transplanting into a final large pot).
+- Clay pebbles (if transplanting into a large final pot).

-- A hand trowel or small shovel.
+- A trowel or small shovel.

 - Water (preferably rainwater).